-Sometimes you are allowed to replace an already placed Industry tile with a higher-level tile of the same industry type (you must still pay the necessary build costs).
+Sometimes you are allowed to replace an already placed Industry tile with a higherlevel tile of the same industry type (you must still pay the necessary build costs).
 This is known as Overbuilding.
 When Overbuilding:

-If the tile you are replacing is your own (A):
+If the tile you are replacing is your own A:

-- You may Overbuild any Industry tile. - If there are any iron / coal / beer on the tile being replaced, place them back into the General Supply.
+- You may Overbuild any Industry tile. - If there are any iron / coal cubes on the tile being replaced, place them back into the General Supply.